September is National Preparedness Month, and emergency preparedness is one of the best ways to feel safe and secure as you move through the world.

 Make sure you have Paraco’s phone number, 1.800.647.4427, available — we’re essential workers, and we’ll do our best to help with anything regarding your home’s propane.

 We realize that building a Go Kit takes money that may not be available for many people.
 But some ways to prepare yourself and your family won’t strain the household financially.

 There are free, downloadable preparedness resources available at www.ready.gov/publications.
 Take advantage of these to get ahead of an emergency.

 Practicing your aforementioned drills regularly is free and saves precious moments of confusion that can make all the difference.

 And simply knowing the risks in your area puts you ahead of the game at no cost.
 Sign up for emergency alerts at www.ready.gov/be-informed, and research the potential weather risks in your region.

 It can be complicated to talk to children about the potential of disasters.
 Of course, you don’t want to frighten them unnecessarily, but it’s also important that they know what to do to stay safe in the event of an emergency.

 A great resource with tips on talking to children about natural disasters is available at www.ready.gov/kids/parents.

-We’re also proud to be working with propane; a certified green fuel thats use lessens our global emissions overall and doesn’t contribute to the environmental changes causing extreme weather disasters.
+We’re also proud to work with propane, a certified green fuel that lessens our global emissions and doesn’t contribute to the environmental changes causing extreme weather disasters.